 Nearly all of the providers we examined had an uptime of at least 99.990%.
 That means their systems are down for just a handful of minutes each year.

 Virtual Phone System

 Virtual phone systems are essentially extensive call-forwarding systems.
 Businesses have a main number, with each employee receiving their own extension.
-However, instead of transferring customers to an employee's office phone, the virtual system transfers calls to mobile and home phones.
-Employees control the numbers they want their calls sent to and the order in which those numbers are rung.
+However, instead of transferring customers to an employee's office phone, the virtual system transfers calls to mobile devices and home phones.
+Employees control the numbers they want their business calls sent to and the order in which those numbers are rung.

-Hosted/virtual systems are ideal for businesses that don't have a need for a full-fledged phone system.
+Hosted/virtual systems are ideal for businesses that don't need a full-fledged phone system.
 This could include solopreneurs that work out of their home and don't want to give out their mobile or home numbers to clients, as well as small businesses with a large remote workforce.
 This type of service allows them to present a professional image at a fraction of the cost of more complete phone systems.

 Most business phone services are compatible with a variety of IP phones and offer adapters so analog phones can connect to their systems.
 It's likely that you can continue using the phones your company already owns.